Figure

 - F. Schmidt-Kaler, H. Häffner, M. Riebe, S. Gulde, G. P. T. Lancaster, T. Deuschle, C. Becher, C. F. Roos, J. Eschner, and R. Blatt, “Realization of the Cirac-Zoller controlled-NOT quantum gate,” Nature 422, 408 (2003)

-Modern gate benchmarks
+Modern trapped-ion descendants and benchmarks

 Linked Papers